thesachinmathew/ssss/README.md

 odingo
-**<b>📌 Daily Fact:</b>** September 2nd is the day in 1752 that Great Britain adopts the Gregorian calendar, nearly two centuries later than most of Western Europe.
+**<b>📌 Daily Fact:</b>** September 3rd is the day in 1875 that the first official game of Polo is played in Argentina after being introduced by British Ranchers.